Guidelines for Presenters

 If a presenter wishes to read from a short presentation script, here are some rough guidelines.
 For presenters reading scripts: 300 words of typed text takes about 2 minutes to read.
 Also, presenters should look up every so often to make eye contact with the audience and especially with the session chair who will be giving time signals during the presenter’s allotted time.

 For individuals whose native language is not one of the three official IAMCR languages, or who are programmed into a panel where they will not be presenting in their native language, it can be helpful to prepare a short abstract written in one of the official languages, to communicate the key ideas of the presentation.
-It can also be useful to employ a PowerPoint presentation to present the key ideas in the language best understood by most of the anticipate audience, emphasizing research questions, methods used, summary of main findings, and discussion (See also the Scholarly Review Committee’s Note on Language).
+It can also be useful to employ a PowerPoint presentation to present the key ideas in the language best understood by most of the anticipated audience, emphasizing research questions, methods used, summary of main findings, and discussion (See also the Scholarly Review Committee’s Note on Language).

 Things to Remember